Melbourne to Bulukumba: Voyagers’ Seamless Guide to Exploring South Sulawesi

 Visit the Phinisi Shipbuilders at Riara Marine

-As you journey from Melbourne to Bulukumba, you’re not just crossing borders—you’re stepping into an ocean-bound legacy.
+As you journey from Melbourne to Bulukumba, you’re not just crossing borders.
+You’re stepping into an ocean-bound legacy.
 For a truly immersive experience, join the Workshop Tour at Riara Marine.

-Here, local shipbuilders continue the centuries-old tradition of building Phinisi ships—by hand, plank by plank.
+Here, local shipbuilders continue the centuries-old tradition of building Phinisi ships by hand, plank by plank.
 You can:

 - Watch the construction of real Phinisi boats